ankyie/Netflix-Clone---by-ankyie/README.md

 # Netflix Clone

-This is a front end clone of the streaming website - Netflix
+This is a front end clone of Netflix's Homepage

 ## Deployment